Theshedman/pixelArtMaker/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
+This repository is the starter code for _all_ Udacity students-.
 Therefore, we most likely will not accept pull requests.

 ## Live_Page
 To test and review the live page for the **Pixel Art Maker** please click [here](https://theshedman.github.io/).